You are here:

 EPA can only sample accessible areas indoors and near ground surface outdoors; this is where contamination is most likely to occur and to be disturbed.
 It is impossible to sample everywhere and EPA removes material only where the sampling indicates contamination exists.
 Because of this, some isolated pockets of vermiculite may be missed or contained in place.
 It is important to be able to recognize vermiculite, should you encounter it in the future.
 If you do not know what it looks like, please visit the EPA Information Center, at 108 E. 9th Street in Libby, to view our examples.

-When remodeling or doing yard work within the Libby Asbestos Superfund Site boundary, the local Environmental Resource Specialist (ERS) should be contacted if vermiculite that may contain Libby amphibole asbestos is discovered.
-The ERS will provide on-the-spot answers to questions.
-It’s also a good idea to consult with the ERS before a project (e.g., remodeling, excavating, etc.) is started on properties in the Libby area.
+When remodeling or doing yard work within the Libby Asbestos Superfund site boundary, the local Asbestos Resource Program (ARP) should be contacted if vermiculite that may contain Libby amphibole asbestos is discovered.
+The ARP will provide on-the-spot answers to questions.
+It’s also a good idea to consult with the ARP before a project (e.g., remodeling, excavating, etc.) is started on properties in the Libby area.

-The ERS position is intended to remain after EPA finishes its work in Lincoln County to answer questions should vermiculite be encountered inside or outside of homes in the future.
+The ARP is intended to remain after EPA finishes its work in Lincoln County to answer questions should vermiculite be encountered inside or outside of homes in the future.

 If you know or think you have found vermiculite in the Libby area, do not disturb it!
-Contact the ERS at 406-291-5335.
+Contact the ARP at 406-291-5335.